junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Thought I could at least have a head start before you catch up," Cas answers, beating his wings as hard as he can.
 Pain tears through his wings with each slap.
 But he has to keep going.

 Below them, the time flux is flowing, bright and sparkling.
-Almost like flying in the space, admiring the galaxy.
+Almost like flying through space, admiring the galaxies.
 In a way, time is no different from space.

 "So you know I'd find you, sooner or later," Raphael amuses.
 The flow from the archangel's wings disturbs this time dimension like a tornado sweeping through a wild plain.
 "I didn't know you were the suicidal type."